The Dark Side of Switch Statements — Analysis of Object Types

 Summary

-Having a switch or an if statement that analyzes types of objects is the most dangerous type of explicit case analysis.
+statement that analyzes types of objects is the most dangerous type of explicit case analysis.
 It is often a poor attempt to simulate polymorphism: it promotes the use of procedural code and forces developers to program by convention, which may lead to maintenance issues.
 Consider replacing such instances of case analysis with true polymorphism.

 On the other hand, this kind of explicit case analysis may be appropriate in procedural code.
 However, since having procedural code is rarely justified, you should be suspicious of every instance of such ECA.